Master of Divinity (MDiv)

 For all other AD Program application deadlines, please refer to the TST website.

-Doctor of Philosophy in Theology (PhD)
+Doctor of Philosophy in Theological Studies (PhD)

 The doctoral program aims to develop competence that will enable students to make an original contribution to scholarship in a chosen area of specialization.
 These programs prepare students to teach theology and religious studies in a university or seminary and to do university-level research and writing.
 For more information, please consult Advanced Degree Director Dr. Michael Attridge or contact the Graduate Centre for Theological Studies at the Toronto School of Theology.